WomenAndTech/static-site/docs/intro-to-git.md

 **Tip:** Commit often when actively working on a project.

-**Bonus step:** Use the `$ git status`command at any step to check the status.
+**Bonus step:** Use the `$ git status` command at any step to check the status.
 It will show information such as which files have been added, what branch you're in and more.

 More resources can be found [here](https://services.github.com/resources/).

 <br>

 ## Git and SourceTree
+You can use any app created for Git but the below example specifically uses [SourceTree](https://www.sourcetreeapp.com).